RPKI/ROAFetchlib/README.md

 API Documentation
 -----------------
-The LibhistoryRPKI includes a man file documentation of the API.
+The ROAFetchlib includes a man file documentation of the API.

   ```
-  $ man libhistoryrpki
+  $ man roafetchlib
   ```

 Also a doxygen version of the API is available at: doc/doxygen